Hartley Spectral Pooling for Deep Learning: Method

 \subsection{Hartley transform}

 The Hartley transform is an integral transform closely related to the Fourier transform \cite{hartley1942more,bracewell1986hartley}.
 It has some advantages over the Fourier transform in the analysis of real signals as it avoids the use of complex arithmetic.
 These advantages attracts researchers to conduct plenty of researches on its application and fast implementation during the 1990s \cite{bracewell1983discrete,bracewell1984fast,millane1994analytic,agbinya1987fast}.
-In two dimensions, we denote $H(u_1, u_2)$ and $F(u_1, u_2)$ as the Hartley transform and Fourier transform of $f(x_1, x_2)$ respectively, as defined in \cite{millane1994analytic}.